RSA1218/enterprise-iam-lab/documentation/joiner-mover-leaver.md

 ### Least Privilege

-When Jane moves from Finance to IT, Finance access is removed rather than allowing her previous permissions to accumulate.
+When Dorothy moves from Finance to IT, Finance access is removed rather than allowing her previous permissions to accumulate.

 ### MFA